Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 Two pairs will be auctioned off, with proceeds going to support students at Temasek Polytechnic, Ong’s alma mater.

-The auction will take place at the RWS x SBTG event booth, located within the Resorts World Ballroom, and attendees will have the opportunity to place their bids during the event.
-Winners will be announced at the end of the show on March 3.
+The auction will take place at the RWS x SBTG event booth, located within the Resorts World Ballroom, and winners will be announced at the end of the show on March 3.

 Also up for grabs is a one-off pair of Singapore-inspired Salomon kicks, a collaboration between Staple and footwear artist Stan Birch.
 The shoes can be won via a raffle that comes free with every ticket purchased.

-Mr Chang Chee Pey, senior vice-president and chief experience officer at RWS, says Sneaker Con SEA will allow the integrated resort to engage with affluent Gen Z and Millennial visitors.

-“We look forward to hosting an event where our visitors across generations, backgrounds and markets can unite in their appreciation of sneakers and street culture,” he says.
+Mr Chang Chee Pey, senior vice-president and chief experience officer at RWS, says: “We look forward to hosting an event where our visitors across generations, backgrounds and markets can unite in their appreciation of sneakers and street culture.”

 Tickets, priced from $52, are available at sea.sneakercon.com.
 Exclusive hotel packages with complimentary event tickets for two people are available at rwsentosa.com/sneakercon.
 The packages include an overnight stay at Equarius Hotel.